Curved operadic calculus: The groupoid-colored level

 \begin{Definition}[Partial $\mathbb{S}$-colored operad] An \textit{pdg partial} $\mathbb{S}$-\textit{colored operad} amounts to the data of $(\mathcal{G},\{\circ_i\},d_\mathcal{G})$ a pdg $\mathbb{S}$-color scheme $\mathcal{G}$ endowed with partial composition operations

-This family of partial compositions maps $\{\circ_i\}$ satisfies sequential and parallel axioms analogue to those of a partial operad.
-They satisfy an equivariance condition with respect to the permutations of the entries $\varphi_\sigma$ which is also completely analogue to Definition \ref{def: partialoperad}. \end{Definition}
+This family of partial compositions maps $\{\circ_i\}$ satisfies sequential and parallel axioms analogous to those of a partial operad.
+They satisfy an equivariance condition with respect to the permutations of the entries $\varphi_\sigma$ which is also completely analogous to Definition \ref{def: partialoperad}. \end{Definition}

 \begin{Definition}[Unital partial $\mathbb{S}$-colored operad] A \textit{pdg unital partial} $\mathbb{S}$-colored operad amounts to the data of $(\mathcal{G},\{\circ_i\},\eta,d_\mathcal{G})$ a partial pdg $\mathbb{S}$-colored operad $(\mathcal{G},\{\circ_i\},d_\mathcal{G})$ together with a morphism of pdg $\mathbb{S}$-color schemes $\eta: \I_{\mathbb{S}} \longrightarrow \mathcal{G}$ which acts as a unit for the partial compositions maps. \end{Definition}